DIY USB cable repair ; challenge accepted.

 From some of the previous posts that I’ve have written, you are probably aware that I have three mousers at home and when not sleeping on the couch for 18 hours, they prowl around in search of anything laying about.
 One of ’em has a predilection for all-things-Apple, specifically, all the white connection cables, which is just about everything Apple distributes.

 She chewed through 2 sets of earphones (yes, yes…I stow them away safely now), gnawed on the main cable for the laptop power supply and bit through my USB keyboard cable (pic#1).
 Enough dammit, that was a gift and I love that thing… so, I decided to replace the end plug and not junk the keyboard, in this day and age of abject commercialism.
+A wireless typewriter keyboard will be the best solution.

 In another life, I was a lighting technician so working with cables, different types of connectors and soldering is not a new ‘thing’ for me but I have never fixed a USB cable.
 Time for some research!
 USB connectors – the link will bring you to the wiki page and all the info you will need.
 All types are identified as well as the pin-out /wire colour, etc.